-Among the Franks on the continent a new dynasty of kings had arisen — the Carolingians – begun by Charles Martel (688–741).
-His grandson became known as Charlemagne (French for Charles the Great).
-It was a dynasty dependent on the support of hereditary landowner warlords called nobles.
-The nobles recognized Charlemagne as their overlord, and Charlemagne recognized the nobles as local rulers and rewarded them with land and booty from territorial expansions.
+Among the Franks on the continent a new dynasty of kings had arisen — the Carolingians — founded by Charles Martel (r.
+718–741).
+His grandson was to become known as as Charlemagne (French for Charles the Great) and to succeed to King of the Franks in 768.
+The dynasty was dependent on the support of hereditary landowner-warlords titled as nobles.
+The nobles recognized Charles as their overlord, and Charles recognized the nobles as local rulers and rewarded them with land and booty from territorial expansions.

-Charlemagne's empire was thinly populated and rural compared to the Islamic empire, nearer the Mediterranean.
-Charlemage's government encouraged trade.
-It gave guarantees to Jewish merchants.
-During his rule, agriculture improved.
+Charlemagne's empire was thinly populated and rural compared to the Islamic empire, which was around the Mediterranean Sea more than was Charlemagne's.
+But Charlemagne encouraged trade.
+His government gave guarantees to Jewish merchants.
+And during his rule, agriculture improved.
+Also, he wanted to advance education.
 He invited scholars from England and Ireland to teach.
 He founded a school for the nobles of his court, and he tried to learn to read.
 His government standardized weights, measures, and coinage.
 He replaced amateurs representing their community in local courts with itinerant professional judges who had a better understanding of law.
 And he imposed regulations on the clergy.
 To be ordained a priest one had to take an examination.
 Meanwhile, still in the Middle Ages in his concepts, he ruled that if anyone "by his magic" caused the death of anyone, he had to do penance for seven years.
 Or if anyone "took away the mind" of someone "by the invocation of demons," he had to do penance for five years.

-At the end of Charlemagne's life (January 814) his empire's roads were still primitive, making travel slow.
-And his government ended with little of the surplus wealth needed to make effective centralized governance.
-And Charlemagne continued with the Frankish custom of dividing what was his, including his political power, among his sons – as had Constantine in dividing the Roman Empire among his sons.
-It played a role in breaking down centralized governance.
-Charlemagne's son and successor, Louis the Pious, divided the empire among three of his grandsons, one receiving western Gaul to the Pyrenees, another Charlemagne's realm roughly between the Rhine and Elbe rivers, and the eldest, Lothair, receiving the title of emperor and territory between the two others.
-Fragments of Lothair's kingdom were eventually to become Belgium, Luxembourg, the Netherlands and Switzerland.
+At the end of Charlemagne's life (January 814) his empire's roads were still primitive.
+Travel was slow.
+His government had little of the surplus wealth needed to make effective centralized governance.
+Following his death the centralized governance that he had created fragmented.
+Charlemagne's son and successor, Louis the Pious, divided the empire among three of his grandsons, one receiving western Gaul to the Pyrenees, another Charlemagne's realm roughly between the Rhine and Elbe rivers, and the eldest, Lothair, receiving the title of emperor and territory between the two others, eventually to become Belgium, Luxembourg, the Netherlands and Switzerland.

 Copyright © 2016 by Frank E. Smitha.
 All rights reserved.